mbari-org/m3-quickstart/README.md

 ## News

+### February 8, 2024

-- 2024-02-08 - We are currently doing some major updates to the backend services, [annosaurus](https://github.com/mbari-org/annosaurus/pull/41) and [vampire-squid](https://github.com/mbari-org/vampire-squid/pull/9).
-If you're currently using m3-quickstart to run a VARS system, there's not need for you to do anything at the moemnt.
-I've pinned the correct versions of the services for you to continue running VARS uninterruped on your systems.
-Going forward, I will provide migration scripts to update postgres and sql server databases to work with the updated services providing a migration path for users. __If you are planning to set up a new VARS system in the near future, I would advise you to wait unti about the end of February 2024._ At that point I will have update this project to work with the new services and you can run with the latest and greatest changes.
+We are currently doing some major updates to the backend services, [annosaurus](https://github.com/mbari-org/annosaurus/pull/41) and [vampire-squid](https://github.com/mbari-org/vampire-squid/pull/9).

+f you're currently using m3-quickstart to run a VARS system, there's no need for you to do anything at the moment.
+I've pinned the correct versions of the services for you to continue running VARS uninterrupted on your systems.

+ Going forward, I will provide migration scripts to update PostgreSQL and SQL Server databases to work with the updated services, providing a migration path for users.

+ If you are planning to set up a new VARS system in the near future, I would advise you to wait until about the end of February 2024.
+At that point, I will have updated this project to work with the new services, and you can run with the latest and greatest changes.

 ## Prerequisites